 Imagine a path that is paved as the person you love walks it.
 And imagine that you are walking alongside them.
 With each step, you walk, not towards a destination, but into each moment.
 The path is paved by the act of you being present in this moment, together.
 Each encounter is new, each path unique and full of possibility.
 Gently let go of the ‘how are yous’ of everyday meeting, for this is not an everyday meeting.
 Allow yourself, instead, a moment to notice what is beautiful, and to share it...’oh!
 My love!
 Look at your shining blue eyes!’
 As you walk slowly along, you see signs - invitations - for you to follow, like symbols on a map.
 Perhaps a gesture, a word, a breath, a glint in the eye, a touch.
 You notice them all and choose to follow one.
 First, you observe, carefully, without judgement.
 Now you repeat, feeling it in your own mouth or body, discovering your own pleasure in it.
 Next, emboldened, you begin to build and gradually explore - curious for where this tributary will take you both.
 Through this exploration, your loved one knows that they have been seen, been heard.
 You confirm their place on this path, and that you are there, walking in-step.
 They sense that what they have said or done means something important to you, and is worth repeating.
 Hitting your stride now, you make an invitation of your own - exploration becomes exchange as the path clears and the horizon comes into view, the sun-kissed landscape rolling out before you.
 You lift your eyes together, at all the possibilities, full of ease, grace and wonder.
 You will see, of course, that not all invitations are possible for you to travel together.
 Some will be a dead end for you or for your loved one, some will feel disorientating or confusing, some will simply disappear as you move towards them.
 There will be times when you feel lost or stuck.
 When you can’t see any signposts at all, when the fog comes down and the compass is spinning.
 It’s natural now to feel the loss.
 The despair of what is no longer there.
 The vertigo and fear that comes with constant change.
 The desire to to make sense of the senseless.
 That’s okay.
 When that happens, pause on the path-side awhile, sit on your suitcase and breathe. the breath is your North Star.
 When you breathe together, you’ll never be truly lost.
+Today I feel like I’ve been plugged back into the mainframe.
+I’m so full of energy; I spent the day coaching/clowning with a DanskehospitalKlovne duo near Copenhagen and wanted to share this beautiful moment:

 It’s the end of the shift and we are laughing as we bubble back down the corridor, enjoying the afterglow of the day, heads already drinking a coffee in the staff room.
 There are two residents on the corner, maybe in their 80s, frail.
 One sitting, one standing in front of him.
 Not speaking or looking at each other.
 Sort of hovering in one another’s orbit.
 As we pass, one says something like ‘can you play that thing?’ to Zippo, gesturing to his guitar.
 Zippo stops and begins to play.
 By now, I’m on the threshold of the staff room door but when I hear the music, I’m drawn back like elastic.
 I stand beside standing man and we are already feeling the groove, knees bouncing, hands dancing.
 Opposite, sitting man looks up and his eyes shine.
 I begin to play the trombone in the air.
 He nods and picks up his air trumpet.
 Now I am on the mic with the tall man, scatting, chhh chh chhaah chhhh chh chhhah dippiddy dappidy...When I look back, the sitting man is now on the clarinet.
 I give the saxophone a go.
 He laughs and the lights go down and we are in a smokey jazz bar, playing our usual slot.
 We are in synch, in flow, light as a feather, eyes bright.
 The cool cat crowd hang on our every note.
 They are in the palm of our hand.
 Sitting mans eyes flick to my skirt and back again.
 I look down...my petticoat is showing.
 Mortified, I quickly hide it and look back at him for reassurance.
 He laughs heartily and nods as if to say ‘it’s okay, kid, you got away with it’ and we play on until the small hours...
 It’s good to get the band back together.
 As part of the HCIM International meeting, I was asked to be on a panel about leadership, there to represent the 'next generation of Artistic Directors' that are taking over from our Founder/Ceo's.
 By the time of the conference (it was delayed by 1 year) I had handed in my resignation, I wanted to be honest about my experience on the panel and somehow only Dr Maybee knew how.
 People have been a little taken aback by my use of the word failure when talking about this.
 But I'm comfortable with the word...you don't do clown training without becoming comfortable with it.
 Failure is central to our work...and while of course it is a vulnerable place to be, it is inevitable & natural and a source of great learning and power.
 In refusing to feel shame, I hope that I can provoke a wider conversation and learning about how we structure our organisations and how we empower one another to thrive - just as we empower the people we visit as Therapeutic Clowns.
 So here it is, Dr Maybee's Recipe for Failure. ![]() Ingredients: 1 x beloved organisation transitioning from Founder/CEO/AD in the midst of financial difficulty with no strategy.
 1 x Skilled therapeutic clown with no interest in business and a lot of passion for delivering best practice.
 1 x Board in transition whose longest standing member has been in role for 2 years. ![]() Method: Set the timer for 4 years. ![]() Step 1: Gather your equipment: